The 3 Worst Virtue Signalling MPs in Britain - Guido Fawkes

-Holocaust Memorial Day is on Monday and on Tuesday, the Holocaust Educational Trust held an event in parliament hosted by Matt Chorley.
+Holocaust Memorial Day is next Monday and last Tuesday the Holocaust Educational Trust held an event in parliament hosted by Matt Chorley.
 Parliamentarians attended the event to hear from survivors, educators and a speech from the acclaimed historian Sir Antony Beevor.
 The event was invitation only.

 Eyebrows were raised by those who noticed that in the audience was Apsana Begum, the newly-elected MP for Poplar and Limehouse.
 Guido understands she was not invited, which is hardly surprising given her troubled relationship with the Jewish community.
 She sat through the speeches and hopefully learnt something.